Hi there. 🙂

 But there are a lot of things I had as a kid that I want for my kids now.
 Like time.
 Lots of time to think, roam, daydream, and just grow up.

-After a divorce and the dissolution of my parents’ business, my single mom and I and my sister moved to Seattle when I was about 12, and I went to Garfield High School.
-I spent my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on the Green Lake Crew team.
+After a divorce and the dissolution of my parents’ business, my single mom and I and my sister moved to Seattle when I was about 12, and I went to high school there, spending my adolescent growing-up years in ’90s grunge garb, reading and running a ton, nannying, and rowing on a local crew team.
 I went to the University of Washington and majored in English and creative writing and worked as a nanny, waitress, and sales lady.
 I met my husband in my first class our Freshman year, and we’ve been in love and together for 22 years now–not counting the two-year-break between ages 20 and 22 when we lived apart and dated other people.
 He’s an amazing illustrator and artist and keeps me inspired to live my best life.

 In college I thought I wanted to be a teacher, but when I traveled to Europe my senior year, I came back from 7 months away broke as all get-out and got a job at Amazon, back when all they sold were books.
 That curved my trajectory over to office work and I stayed in various writing and marketing roles for my career after that.
 After graduating from the UW, we lived in California for about five years and crawled our way up the coast where I completed an MFA in creative writing at Mills College in Oakland.